yijGit/Red-Ventures/README.md

 - Set up methods on Robot to complete tasks from the provided list

 ## How to Run bot-o-mat (for MacOS and Linux)
-1. Download and open the Red-Ventures zip file from GitHub onto Desktop
+1. Download and unzip the Red-Ventures zip file from GitHub onto Desktop
 2. In terminal, change working directory to Red-Ventures-Main folder
   ```
     cd /path/to/Red-Ventures-Main